ConductionNL/conduction-website/docs/Issue_flow.md

      - Returns with feedback
      - Sets to "Selected for Development" and unassigns himself

+## Code Development

+1. Developers can pick up unassigned issues in "Selected for Development"
+2. After completion and code merge to development branch:
+   - Status changes to "Review"
+   - Tester can test from development branch
+3. After successful testing, completed issues are:
+   - Presented to Product Owner during sprint review (Friday)
+   - Released to master branch on Monday morning following successful review

 ## Development Process

 1. Developers can pick up unassigned issues in "Selected for Development"